flakas/Latte/README.md

 Displaying:

-- `-d all` (default) Displays all entries for the time interval chosen
+- `--display-all` Display all found entries from the chosen time interval
-- `-d X` Displays up to X entries, where X is any positive integer
+- `--display-limit N` Display up to N top entries
-- `-d X s` Displays only entries that have a share of the analyzed logs greater than X, where X is any number between 0 and 100
+- `--display-share PERCENTAGE` Display entries that have a share of the analyzed logs greater than SHARE, where SHARE is any number between 0 and 100
-- `-d X t` Displays only entries that have a spent time greater than X, where X is the time in seconds
+- `--display-time SECONDS` Displays entries that have the accumulated time greater than SECONDS

 Dependencies
 --------